scanapi/website/_tutorials/page8.md

 have this path concatenated to its URL.

 If you run ScanAPI again and reload the report, the results should be similar as before.
 Awesome, we have already reached a better result.
-Still, we can keep improving it.
-Let's see how can we refactor the code using the ScanAPI default values.
+Still, we can keep improving on it.
+Let's see how we can refactor the code using the ScanAPI default values.